nguyenpavel/Multi-Platform-Spam-Classification/README.md

-# Multi-Platform Spam Classification Tool
+# Multi-Platform Spam Classification Tool - NLP

 A comparative study and prototype tool for spam detection across email, SMS, and social media.
 Three model families are implemented and evaluated under domain-shift scenarios: